clearlinux/clear-linux-documentation/source/get-started/bare-metal-install-desktop.rst

    * Check marks indicate a selection has been made.

    * The installer image contains the default bundles required for
      installation.
-Off-line installation is possible if you do not install additional bundles.
+An Internet connection is only required if you install additional bundles from `Advanced options`_.

 |CL| Desktop Installer
 **********************